When it comes to relaxing holidays, there’s no town like a wine town.

 Kaysersberg is another well-preserved medieval town with more of the Alsatian half-timbered houses, plus several impressive structures like the Church Sainte Croix and the 16th century stone bridge crossing the Weiss River.
 In 2017, it was Kaysersberg’s turn to be chosen as the “Favorite French village.”

-The ruins of Chateau de Kaysersberg on a hill above the town is a reminder of its strategic importance during times of war in the past.
-It’s about a 15-30-minute hike to the Chateau, where you can continue following the trails to Riquewihr.
+The ruins of Chateau de Kaysersberg on a hill above the town is a reminder of its strategic importance during wartimes in the past.
+It’s about a 15-30-minute hike to the Chateau, from where you can continue following the trails to Riquewihr.

 Kaysersberg is also the birthplace of Albert Schweitzer, a winner of the Nobel Peace prize who worked to establish a hospital and leper colony in Africa, among many other achievements.
 You’ll find his encouraging words of wisdom peppering the trails to the chateau.

 From the Kaysersberg chateau, we saw signposts of a trail that led to Riquewihr, so instead of going by car, we decided to continue on foot.
-The first few kilometers were well-signposted.
-Shortly after the trail to Riquewihr separated from the main trail, though, we got lost and spent some time going around the forest, desperately trying to make sense of map.me’s weird trails.
-Finally, we were able to get out of the forest and were welcomed by the pretty town of Riquewihr.
+After about an hour through the forest, we were welcomed by the pretty town of Riquewihr.

 Along with Eguisheim and Hunawihr, Riquewihr belongs to the list of the most beautiful villages in France.
-Of all the towns I visited in Alsace, Riquewihr is obviously the tourist favorite – its main street is thick with crowds of tourists either taking pictures of the beautiful town, notably the pinkish, flower-decked Dolder (lookout tower), or spilling out of the cafes and restaurants lining the street.
+Of all the towns I visited in Alsace, Riquewihr is obviously the tourist favorite – its main street was filled with tourists either taking pictures of the beautiful town, notably the pinkish, flower-decked Dolder (lookout tower), or spilling out of the cafes and restaurants lining the street.

 - Kaysersberg is about 12 KM (40 minutes driving time) from Colmar.
 We parked on a lot across Le Petit Gourmand, near the public cemetery.
 You’ll also see several pay parking lots as you enter the town.